oroinc/platform/src/Oro/Bundle/EmbeddedFormBundle/README.md

 The related default styles and the default success message will be pulled.
 If current css and success message are changed - a confirmation dialog will appear.

 ## Success Message
 This message will appear after a successful form submitting.
-And the form will disappear.
+You can customize the success message on the create and update embedded form pages.
-To add a back link to the success message use following syntax `{back_link|Back link text}`.
+It is possible to set your text for the back link by adding it in the in the `{back_link}` placeholder using following syntax `{back_link|Back link text}`.

 ## Get a Code
 The "Get code" section is located on the view embedded form page.
 Example: